jeedom/plugin-dialogflow/docs/en_US/index.md

 # Presentation

-Le plugin dialogflow permet de connecter Jeedom à Google Home/Assitant par une application native et les interactions
+The dialogflow plugin connects Jeedom to Google Home / Assitant with a native app and interactions

 > **NOTE**
 >